 Complements other planning initiatives in the community

 Our thanks to the organizations that provided financial support for creation if the Destination Master Plan:

 A message from Doug Price:

 Hello.
-I’m Doug Price, President & CEO of the Colorado Springs Convention & Visitors Bureau.
+I’m Doug Price, President & CEO of the Visit Colorado Springs Convention & Visitors Bureau.

 It’s a great time to be in Colorado Springs – Olympic City USA.
 Whether you live here or are visiting for a meeting, event or vacation, exciting things are happening across the Pikes Peak region.